kinopio-club/kinopio-help/api/index.md

 isUpgraded              | `Boolean` | Whether the user currently has a paid subscription.
-Is not user updatable. filterShowUsers         | `Boolean` | Whether the user has has toggled the card user filter filterShowDateUpdated   | `Boolean` | Whether the user has has toggled the card date filter
+Is not user updatable. filterShowUsers         | `Boolean` | Whether the user has has toggled the card user filter filterShowDateUpdated   | `Boolean` | Whether the user has has toggled the card date filter filterShowAbsoluteDates | `Boolean` | Whether card dates are displayed as absolute (false is default relative)

 <a class="anchor" data-section="🍓" name="spaces"></a>
 <h2 class="spaces">Spaces</h2>